Samu3lPo/UnrealEngine_Toolbox/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This git repository contains all the nice plugins that I developped during my time at the University and during my spare time.
-Those plugins could be very nice to have in the context of a GameJam or a personnal project.
+These plugins can be very nice to have in the context of a GameJam or a personnal project.
 All the plugins contained in this repository are built to be multiplayer ready for any multiplayer games you would want to create.

 ### Built With